NikzoOff/bre4k-sh3ll/README.md

 Be sure to also check if every config files have the right usernames and locations.
 Also run waypaper or use `waypaper --random` to use a random image in your `$HOME/Pictures/wallpapers/` directory.

+To finish, GTK theme isnt included as I dont really use a file manager or anything that uses GTK and also i cant get gtk themes to use pywal for now.
+Sorry in advance, and please tell if you know the solution.

 ---

 It includes: